Pawlo77/AutoPrep/README.md

 ## Important informations

-- due to multiprocessing enabled, run method has to be called under name __main__ check - see example in next point.
+- due to multiprocessing enabled, run method is recommended to be called under name __main__ check - see example in next point.
 Number of cores used can be set in config.

+- difference between `config.set` vs `config.update` - first one can be used to see default values for each setting, and it will overwritte all non-passed values to their defaults.
+Second option will just overwritte provied arguments without validation, can be used to create new fields in config.

+- `config.root_dir` if exists is cleared on call of `AutoPrep().run()`.
+If logs are pointed to be stored there, it will delete their file handlers causing errors.

+- logs returned to console might be very unreadable due to many warnings in dependencies.
+Please refer to stored log files for clean logs.

 - for changes in config to be loaded, config.update must be called before any other import from autoprep package - as example: